rpyron/delim-SOM/README.md

 # Run this on your data

 SuperSOMs require (up to) four data layers as input matrices, called 'alleles,' 'space,' 'climate,' and 'traits.'
 These should each have the same number of rows (individuals, specimens, or populations), and any number of columns (however many SNPs or other variables you have).
 I suggest using allele frequencies for 'alleles,' and normalizing the other matrices to [0,1] for the same scale.
+This would include one-hot encoding factors.

 ```
 alleles <- matrix()#Molecular data as allele frequencies per locus